therealzoxide/archdots/README.md

 They are both wrappers for the website and work much better on Wayland, Vesktop comes with Vencord built in so it will be slightly less stable.
 If you use a chromium browser remember to go to chrome://flags in the url bar, search "ozone", and set the option in the result to "Wayland", otherwise it may default to using Xorg and cause issues.

-Reminder to myself that I use supercell-wx for weather, hopefully wont be abandoned
+Reminder to myself that I use supercell-wx (the app image version because its the up to date one) for weather, hopefully wont be abandoned

 CONFIGURE THE FOLLOWING:
 edit computerSpecific.conf to fit the current PCs needs (hypr config folder)